Abhirupvasa/BCS-The-Goblet-of-Fire/README.md

   I also limited the number of episodes to 200, to avoid and remove the cases of oscillation where if harry moves up, death eater moves up and viceversa.
 6)Stored the q values in pickle file cause it retains all the builtin data types.
 7)Plotted the statistics.

+Randomess1.txt: Harry gets the ability to move 2 spots every 10% of the time :
+(Included the randomness : 'Harry gets the ability to move 2 spots every 10% of the time' in the code in the file named randomenss1.py where inorder to turn the renderng on , change the render = True in the lines 177 and 270, to change the number of episodes for training : change the episodes in the lines 177 and 270 :
+In this code I have changed the move_harry function making it able to move two steps if the random probillity predicted is less than 10 percent as if harry gets the oppertunity to move 2 spots every 10% of the time across all the episodes this just means that at every point of time there is a 10% for him to take 2 steps.)